Beach Energy Limited (OTCMKTS:BEPTF) Short Interest Down 62.1% in September

-Beach Energy Limited (OTCMKTS:BEPTF) was the target of a large decline in short interest during the month of September.
-As of September 15th, there was short interest totalling 514,800 shares, a decline of 62.1% from the August 31st total of 1,358,300 shares.
-Based on an average daily volume of 13,900 shares, the short-interest ratio is presently 37.0 days.
+Beach Energy Limited (OTCMKTS:BEPTF) was the target of a large decrease in short interest in September.
+As of September 15th, there was short interest totalling 514,800 shares, a decrease of 62.1% from the August 31st total of 1,358,300 shares.
+Based on an average daily trading volume, of 13,900 shares, the short-interest ratio is currently 37.0 days.

-A number of analysts have issued reports on the company.
-Citigroup raised Beach Energy from a “neutral” rating to a “buy” rating in a report on Tuesday, August 17th.
-Canaccord Genuity upgraded shares of Beach Energy from a “hold” rating to a “buy” rating and set a $1.60 price objective on the stock in a research note on Wednesday.
+Several research firms have recently commented on BEPTF.
+Canaccord Genuity raised shares of Beach Energy from a “hold” rating to a “buy” rating and set a $1.60 price target on the stock in a research note on Wednesday.
+Citigroup upgraded Beach Energy from a “neutral” rating to a “buy” rating in a research report on Tuesday, August 17th.

 Beach Energy Ltd. engages in the exploration, development and production of oil and gas.
 It operates through following business segments: Cooper Basin, Other Australia, and International.
 The Cooper Basin segment represents oil and gas sales from Australian production.
 The Other Australia segment includes the Group’s interest in all on-shore and off-shore production and exploration tenements within Australia.